Skip to content

 How winner selection works:

-5. Apply floor prices — drop winners below the slot's floor
+5. Apply floor prices and drop winners below the slot's floor.

 Parallel Mediation

-When a mediator is configured, all provider responses are forwarded to the mediator service for final winner selection.
-The mediator can decode proprietary price formats (like APS encoded bids) and apply unified floor pricing.
+When a mediator is configured, provider responses are forwarded to the mediator service for final winner selection and unified floor pricing.

 toml